aidanmelen/terraform-kubernetes-confluent-platform/README.md

 ## Known Issues

-The confluent operator CRDs must be released on the kubernetes cluster before the CFK platform can be applied.
+The confluent operator CRDs must be released on the kubernetes cluster before the confluent platform can be applied.
 Failure to due so will result in the following error:

 ```
 Error: Failed to determine GroupVersionResource for manifest
 ```

-This can be avoided by following [Confluent's prerequisites documentation](https://docs.confluent.io/operator/current/co-quickstart.html#prerequisites).
+This can be avoided by following the [Prerequisites](README.md#Prerequisites)

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->